How to Become a Foster Parent

 I am licensed with another agency, can I transfer or how do I switch?

-You may contact our Recruitment Coordinator to discuss your reasons for transferring and your current license.
+You may contact our Foster Care Intake Specialist to discuss your reasons for transferring and your current license.
 You will need to sign a Release of Information.
 HRT will then review your licensing file from the other agency and make a decision based on the information presented.